43 Father's Day Trivia Questions [With Answers]

 Answer: Daniel Hillard.
 He’s a freelance voice actor in San Francisco who poses as a Scottish nanny to spend time with his three children.

-People remember the costume.
-Few remember the man under it.
-Daniel Hillard was Robin Williams’s real character name, and the film’s makeup work won the 1994 Best Makeup Oscar for Greg Cannom and team.
-The book the film is based on is called Madame Doubtfire.
+The costume is unforgettable.
+The man wearing it, less so.
+Daniel Hillard is Robin Williams’s actual character name, and the film’s makeup work won the 1994 Best Makeup Oscar for Greg Cannom and team.
+The book it adapts is called Madame Doubtfire.

 15. Who is the bald billionaire who adopts Annie in the musical and 1982 film?
 (Medium)